pemo11/easygrader/README.md

-# easygrader
+# simplegrader
-A simple programming task assigning module implemented with Django
+A simple Python application for grading Java assignments by running defined actions and tests for each submission